27 June 2026, 2pm to 5pm

 What is Physics League?

-online competition, where teams of 3 - 5 students race
+team-based competition, where teams of 3 - 5 students

 scheduleWhen and